Altair5586/student-record-management-system-csharp-mysql/README.md

 3. Visual Studio (recommended)

 Database setup:
-1.First, create the student and user tables using the script db_student_users.sql
+1.First, create the student and user tables using the script db_student_users.sql in db_schema folder.
 2. After creating the tables, run the following queries in MySQL:

 To check the users table: